fin-cli/handbook/commands/language/theme/install.md

-# wp language theme install
+# fin language theme install

 Installs a given language for a theme.